 We were then treated to a fabulous Spaghetti alla Carbonara, which was the best His Lordship had ever tasted in his years of travelling the world and for me, the Chef’s personal recommendation, Pamigiana di Melanzane .
 Che squisito!

 Despite at this point being so full, we could not resist a taste of the home made Tiramisu and Cannolo Siciliana although with a traditional Torte di Mele and Selezione di Gelato also on offer, it was a very tough choice as to what could possibly top off such a lovely meal!

 All dishes are freshly made, beautifully presented and created from the very best of ingredients, sourced where possible from Italy itself.
-Dana and Giuseppe work as a team unequivocally united in their mission to ensure that they deliver the best possible experience they can.
+Our hosts work as a team unequivocally united in their mission to ensure that they deliver the best possible experience they can.
 “It’s a pleasure to work,” Dana said and I thought it was such a lovely thing to be able to say.